jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v6.md

   predefinedConfig: {} // supply any config that you need };

-// call Constructor with AdaptableOptions and receive the AdaptableAPI for future use const api: AdaptableApi = Adaptable.init(adaptableOptions);
+// call Constructor with AdaptableOptions and receive the AdaptableApi for future use const api: AdaptableApi = Adaptable.init(adaptableOptions);

-// You can now use the API to manage AdapTable and listen to Adaptable events, e.g. api.eventApi.on('AdaptableReady', () => {
+// You can now use the Api to manage AdapTable and listen to Adaptable events, e.g. api.eventApi.on('AdaptableReady', () => {
     // perform anything you need to do when AdapTable is ready });